 Some popular oscillators are discussed further below.

-o The Relative Strength Index or RSI - The RSI is a very popular and useful indicator of overbought or oversold market conditions, and since it fluctuates in value between 0 and 100, it is considered a banded oscillator.
+The RSI is a very popular and useful indicator of overbought or oversold market conditions, and since it fluctuates in value between 0 and 100, it is considered a banded momentum oscillator.
 If the index is showing a number higher than 70, then the market is though to be overbought, but if the number is below 30, then the market is oversold.

-o The Stochastics Oscillator - The Stochastics are a popular example of a momentum indicator.
-Its basic premise is that in an uptrend, prices tend to close in the higher part of the day's range to signal upward momentum.
-Conversely, while in a downtrend, closing prices tend to close in the lower part of the day's range, indicating downward momentum.
+The Stochastics are a popular example of a momentum indicator.
+Its basic premise is that in an uptrend, prices tend to close in the higher part of the day’s range to signal upward momentum.
+Conversely, while in a downtrend, closing prices tend to close in the lower part of the day’s range, indicating downward momentum.
+Learn more about the stochastics indicator here.

 Forex traders, and especially those trading currency options, often compute historical volatility for some specific time period.
 They generally do so by determining the annualized standard deviation of price movements during the chosen time frame.